tviuff/pymesh/README.md

 ### Inspecting the final geometry

-The `GDFViewer` is based on the `matplotlib` package and is used to conveniently plot and inspect the surface panels and their normals as shown in the image below.
+A `GDFViewer`, based on the `matplotlib` package, is used to conveniently plot and inspect the surface panels and their normals as shown in the image below.

 ![](/images/rectangle.png "Visualization of rectangle surface panels using GDFViewer")